Delta Green: Premise

-The Fall of DELTA GREEN, on the other hand, is a spin-off set during the 1960s.
-Focusing on Delta Green's operations during the Cold War, in particular in Indochina and the Vietnam War, before the fateful operation that led to the original disbandment of the organization.
+The Fall of Delta Green, on the other hand, is a spin-off set during the 1960s, focusing on Delta Green's operations during the Cold War, in particular in Indochina and the Vietnam War, before the fateful operation that led to the original disbandment of the organization.

 The group was introduced in the seventh issue of The Unspeakable Oath, a Call of Cthulhu fanzine created by Pagan Publishing, in early 1993.
 Four years later, the Delta Green supplement appeared and spawned a number of its own supplements and novels.
 The premise is similar to The X-Files (although the original incarnation of Delta Green preceded The X-Files by almost a year).
 Both draw on federal alphabet soup folklore, UFO conspiracy theories and other modern legends.

 The Delta Green supplement lays the groundwork for organized investigations into paranormal crime and horror, setting up the initial plot and providing players with their motivations and the resources they need to carry out their tasks.
 It also provides a source of replacements for characters who go mad or are killed.
 Canonical materials revolve around threats from the Cthulhu Mythos, but the framework is very flexible.
 Delta Green agents typically know little about the Mythos.
 While the scenarios and written material is centered around the United States, there are possibilities for international games too.
-Countdown introduced Delta Green's counterparts in the United Kingdom and Russia, called PISCES and GRU SV-8 respectively, as well as real-life international law enforcement and intelligence agencies.
-While Targets of Opportunity introduced the Canadian M-EPIC.
+Delta Green: Countdown introduced counterparts in the United Kingdom and Russia, called PISCES and GRU SV-8 respectively, as well as real-life international law enforcement and intelligence agencies, while Targets of Opportunity introduced the Canadian M-EPIC.